VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 In context of the above case:

-1. Identify the instrument that ‘Subh Bank’ will use to meet its short term requirements of funds.
+instrument that ‘Subh Bank’ will use to meet its short term requirements of

 Answer: